KauzClay/docs-tap/supply-chain/reference/catalog/about.hbs.md

 _none_

 ---

 ## trivy-image-scan

 Version: 1.0.0

-### Description:
+### Description

 Performs a trivy image scan using the scan 2.0 components

 ### Inputs